alabou/NMOS-MatroxOnly/NMOS With NDI.md

 Nodes implementing IS-04 v1.3 or higher that are capable of receiving NDI multiplexed streams MUST have Receiver resources in the IS-04 Node API.

-A mux Receiver MUST indicate `urn:x-nmos:format:mux` for the `format` attribute and MUST provide Receiver's Capabilities for the mux Stream and each sub-Stream using the Constraint Set `urn:x-matrox-format`, `urn:x-matrox-layer` and `urn:x-matrox-layer_compatibility_groups` attributes values matching the Receiver's sub-Streams.
+A mux Receiver MUST indicate `urn:x-nmos:format:mux` for the `format` attribute and MUST provide Receiver's Capabilities for the mux Stream and each sub-Stream using the Constraint Set `urn:x-matrox:cap:meta:format`, `urn:x-matrox:cap:meta:layer` and `urn:x-matrox:cap:meta:layer_compatibility_groups` attributes values matching the Receiver's sub-Streams.

 A mux Receiver not exposing the sub-Streams MAY omit the Receiver's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the NDI stream.